nimble-training/nimble-isec-2024/README.md

 # nimble-isec-2024

 This repository contains Materials for the NIMBLE workshop at the 2024 ISEC conference at Swansea University, Wales.

-The workshop is being held in-person, on 13 July 2024, from 10:00 – 13:00 BST.
+The workshop will be held in-person, on 13 July 2024 from 10:00 – 13:00 BST.

 To prepare for the workshop: